Guruvendra47/Python/Assignments/Assignment_1_Answers.md

 ---

-## Q10 — Keywords & Identifiers

-**Question.** Explain valid Python identifiers and write code to check invalid ones or keywords.
+## Q10 — Explain valid Python identifiers and write code to check invalid ones or keywords.

 **Explanation.** Identifiers must start with a letter (A–Z, a–z) or underscore `_`, followed by letters, digits, or underscores.
 They cannot be a Python keyword or contain spaces or special characters.